 Working with Capstone

 CPAs, insurance professionals, and other advisors are invited to work collaboratively with Capstone Associated Services, Ltd. to offer captive insurance planning to their clients.
-Capstone’s in-house team of insurance, tax, and legal professionals will consult with client advisors, providing insight into the captive formation and management process.
+Capstone’s in-house team of professionals will consult with client advisors, providing insight into the captive formation and management process.